Workmen's Compensation (Accidents) Convention, 1925

-Having decided upon the adoption of certain proposals with regard to workmen's compensation for accidents, ...
+The Workmen's Compensation (Accidents) Convention is the 17th convention of the International Labour Organization, adopted in 1925.
+It sets out the requirement that workers or their dependants must be compensated for injury as a result of accidents in the workplace.

 Modification

 The Convention was subsequently revised in 1964 by Convention C121 - Employment Injury Benefits Convention, 1964.

 Ratifications

 As of 2013, the convention has been ratified by 74 states.
 Three states—Chile, Sweden, and Uruguay—have subsequently denounced the convention.